StuartWaller/StuartWaller/README.md

 ## Hello, I am Stuart Waller
 ---
 I am currently pursuing my bachelor's degree at Vanderbilt University with a double major in cognitive studies and mathematics.
-I am a machine learning enthusiast who is always open to collaborating on projects.

 Find out more about me and feel free to connect with me here: